bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

 * Budget your time  and give yourself plenty of time to read the materials and work on the assignments each week.
 Plan on at least 10 hours a week, and make a schedule which you follow every week.

 * Be pro-active about things that are not clear.
 There's a lot of helpful free resources out there.
 Just search on the Internet.
+Really, that's ~~allowed~~ encouraged).

 * Self-reflection: Try to formulate questions, and try to answer them yourself.

 * Find a group of peers to work with.
 Explain your ideas, and listen to theirs.
 Try to argue why an idea is correct, or try to prove it wrong by finding an instance where it does not work.

-* Come to office hours, join the study groups and talk to the TAs; Listen to your peers' questions and get your questions answered.
+* Go to the study groups/office hours and talk to myself and the TAs; Listen to your peers' questions and get your questions answered.
 Solve all problems that are assigned, even those that are optional.

 * Don't be harsh on yourself if you are not doing as well as you expected.
 It takes time to learn, and often we learn (more) from mistakes!